rwrrll/flip/README.md

 ### Current Limitations.

 If you want to use it in anything other than WebKit, you'll need to make that work.
-And I used TypeKit, so the fonts won't work outside of localhost.